 which sufficient data are available to measure fair value, maximizing the use of relevant

-observable inputs and minimising the use of unobservable inputs.
+observable inputs and minimizing the use of unobservable inputs.

 All assets and liabilities for which fair value is measured or disclosed in the Ind AS financial

-statements are categorised within the fair value hierarchy, described as follows, based on the
+statements are categorized within the fair value hierarchy, described as follows, based on the

 lowest level input that is significant to the fair value measurement as a whole: